Dan Ferrell writes about do-it-yourself car maintenance and repair. He has certifications in automation and control technology.

 I. Why Vapor Lock Occurs

-Vapor lock occurs when fuel overheats and vaporizes in a fuel line or carburetor, preventing proper fuel flow.
+Vapor lock occurs when fuel overheats and vaporizes in a fuel line, carburetor or fuel injector, disrupting the correct air-fuel ratio.

 Although common in older vehicle models, it wasn't until the appearance of the modern fuel injection system that vapor lock became more prevalent in carbureted engines.

 Fuel-injected engines use a more volatile fuel that is easier to vaporize and mix with air for a much better combustion.
 So this new fuel has a lower boiling point.

 However, vapor lock rarely occurs in a modern engine because of the use of an in-tank, electric fuel pump.
 This allows the pump to operate at a low point in the tank, submerged in fuel, and under a lower temperature than the older mechanical pump located in the engine compartment.
 Also, in a modern fuel delivery system fuel is pressurized.